ryanmaffey/ryanmaffey.dev/posts/brave-brilliant-browser-and-the-future-of-online-advertising.md

     - Crypto
 ---

 I use <a href="https://brave.com/">Brave</a> as my primary web browser on all my devices and I absolutely love it.
-I want to share my favourite features of Brave and explain how it's re-imagination of online advertising is beneficial for everyone and could be the future for the web that we've all been hoping for.
+I want to share my favourite features of Brave and explain how its re-imagination of online advertising is beneficial for everyone and could be the future for the web that we've all been hoping for.

 ## Chromium-Based Browser